 Scientific Name: Cephalophus niger

-Duiker in Afrikaans means diver and the black duiker are aptly named for their characteristic habit of diving for cover in the forest or bush.
+Duiker in Afrikaans means diver, which is appropriate as duikers have a characteristic habit of diving for cover in the forest or bush.
 They are sometimes called diving bucks.

 The scent glands below their eyes are used for marking their territory and each other as there is considerable mutual grooming.
 They live singly or in pairs, and when necessary they will fight with blunt strokes of the forehead to instill injury with their short horns.